umamimolecule/azure-functions-http-middleware/README.md

     public MyFunction()
     {
         // This pipeline will:
         // 1.
-Extract correlation ID from request header,
+Extract correlation ID from request header 'request-id' and put into HttpContext.TraceIdentifier,
         // 2.
-Validate that required query parameters are present
+Validate that required query parameters are present and put into HttpContext.Items["Query"]
         // 3.
-Validate the body payload contains all mandatory fields
+Validate the body payload contains all mandatory fields and put into HttpContext.Items["Body"]
         // 4.
 Executes the logic for this Azure Function
         //
         // Any validation errors will result in a 400 Bad Request returned.